Are You Looking for a LifeLock Alternative?

 The best identity theft protection services all offer similar features, making it difficult to know which one is right for you and your family.

-Almost all offer some form of identity monitoring to check if criminals are using your name, address, or Social Security number (SSN), along with credit monitoring to catch suspicious activity on your credit file or bank account.
+Almost all services offer some form of identity monitoring to check if criminals are using your name, address, or Social Security number (SSN), along with credit monitoring to catch suspicious activity on your credit file or bank account.

 When reviewing and considering your options, it’s important to look at five factors: